CloudHealth/helm/README.md

 ## Introduction

-This chart bootstraps a CloudHealth Collector Agent deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart will deploy the CloudHealth Collector for [Kubernetes](http://kubernetes.io) to your Kubernetes cluster.

 ## Prerequisites